William P. Means

 Professional Associations, Affiliations, and Community Involvement

-Bill is a member of the Indiana State Bar Association, Indianapolis Bar Association, and Hamilton County Bar Association.
+Bill is a member of the Indiana State Bar Association, Carmel Bar Association, and Hamilton County Bar Association.

 Bill is also a member of the Central Indiana Association of Collaborative Professionals.